Rock Rose flowers

 A native, upright shrubby perennial, producing pretty rose-pink flowers from spring to fall; extremely drought tolerant, thriving in hot, dry areas; a great addition to beds, rock gardens or containers; may be pruned regularly to maintain a desired shape

 Rock Rose features showy rose round flowers with white eyes along the branches from mid spring to mid fall.
-It has green foliage.
+It has green evergreen foliage.
 The serrated pointy leaves remain green throughout the winter.
-The fruit is not ornamentally significant.
 The brick red stems can be quite attractive.

 Rock Rose is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.